 Miami's Best Eats and Drinks This Weekend: Cinco de Mayo, Brew at the Zoo, and the Kentucky Derby

-Today is Cinco de Mayo, with most every Miami restaurant and bar offering specials on tequila and Mexican beers.
-On Saturday, break out your best hat and finery and attend a Kentucky Derby watch party, then head to New Times' Brew at the Zoo.
+Today is Cinco de Mayo, and many Miami restaurants and bars are offering specials on tequila and Mexican beers.
+Saturday, break out your best hat and finery and attend a Kentucky Derby watch party; then head to Brew at the Zoo.

-Round out the weekend with a brewery brunch then snag some stone crab claws for a cause at Joe's.
+Round out the weekend with a brewery brunch, and then snag some stone crab claws for a cause at Joe's.

 Weekend starts now!